 Birds were active during the event, and the most striking was a Northern Harrier that flew around the north end of the prairie, giving spectators fabulous views of his distinct white rump.
 At the exact same time the next weekend, presumably the same harrier came and gave an equally impressive show to the new crop of prairie visitors, who got to see this bird from all corners of the prairie while out walking!

 While showy asters and bright goldenrods are the usual stars of fall prairie walks, gentians are harder to find treats.
 Gentian plants were found at many of the prairie sites, some closed up and gone to seed for the season, and others in their final days of blooming.
 MPF Technical Advisor Jeff Cantrell led prairie walks at Carver Prairie on October 31st, and finally found a gentian plant after many trips to MPF prairies looking for them this fall.

-Guests were encouraged to post photos of prairie plants and animals to iNaturalist, where the observations populate our new Community Science Biodiversity Projects, set up for each prairie location that was part of the picnic series.
+Guests were encouraged to post photos of prairie plants and animals to iNaturalist, where the observations populate our new Citizen Science Biodiversity Projects, set up for each prairie location that was part of the picnic series.
 You can see a sampling of what has been observed through iNaturalist at the following MPF prairies: Snowball Hill Prairie, Golden Prairie, Friendly Prairie, La Petite Gemme Prairie, and Carver Prairie. iNaturalist is a great tool for identifying plants and animals as well, since it can offer ID suggestions when a photo is uploaded.

 –By Brooke Widmar